 Yongde Raw Pu-erh Pearls (永德普洱生龙珠) tea comes from Da Xue Shan (Big Snow Mountains) in Yongde County, Lincang Prefecture, Yunnan Province, China.
 The large wild tea trees that the leaves for this pu-erh are plucked from are found around Da Xue Shan National Reserve, at an altitude of over 2,200m.
-The pearls all weight around 7-10g each so you can use one pearl for a large tea pot if you are brewing Western style.
+The pearls all weight around 7-10g each so you can use one pearl for a large tea pot if you are brewing Western style or one pearl for your gongfu brewing vessel.
 Our 10g sample pouches come with 1 pearl per pouch, 50g pouches have around 5-7 pearls per pouch.

 Pu-erh is a type of tea which has undergone unique processing distinct from black tea, and is also referred to as ‘dark’ tea in the West.
 Many varieties of pu-erh are produced and it is a particular speciality of Yunnan Province.
 The name Pu-erh comes from Pu’er, which was an important place for tea trading in ancient China.